DJShankyShoe/scythe/README.md

 ---

 ## Description
-A "honeypot" webpage that is used to display a fake organisation that fingerprints the actor's device and browser information upon visit.
-Once an actor visits the page for login, fingerprint.js will be executed.
-This data will be logged for SIEM monitoring like Splunk and creating signatures.
-To lure attackers, credentials can be released on the net whereupon successful logon using those credentials would reveal bad actors and fingerprinting is done.
-Failed login attempts can also be monitored for fingerprinting when brute force takes place.
-Splunk rules for those scenarios can be created and once alerted it will execute main.py which is responsible for extracting the right fingerprints from the logs for generating 3 main types of signatures for each actor/unique fingerprint.
-These 3 signatures are designed for 3 different stages of defence - Rate Limiting, Challenge, Blocks which can be released to the cyber community to deal will the bad actors with continuously updating signatures.
+A fingerprinting engine that creates value from abusive traffic by generating attacker YARA signatures of various strictness levels to apply differing levels of mitigating friction.
+The tool further deploys honeypot entities to proactively perform threat actor attribution to identify and action against malicious actors rotating IP addresses.

+### Mechanism
+A honeypot webpage fingerprints a malicious actor's device and browser information.
+Upon visit the login page, `fingerprint.js` will be executed.
+The captured fingerprint gets forwarded to SIEM and the YARA signature is created.
+To lure attackers, credentials can be released via `scythe` on public sites whereupon successful logon using those credentials would reveal malicious actors and fingerprinting is completed.
+Failed login attempts are also fingerprinted once rate-limiting thresholds are exceeded or when brute-forcing is detected.
+Upon such a detection, `main.py` will be executed and 3 levels of YARA signatures of varying strictness will be created that can be used for rate-limiting, applying challenge, or blocking of traffic.

 ## Websever Setup
 Install the package & and run `install`